PoshPoro1/NEA/README.md

 # NEA
-To build this please run cmake .. in a directory called build
+## Dependencies
+To compile this program you will need glfw & glm